 - Wash your hands whenever they may be contaminated.
 For example, after using the washroom, after eating, smoking, coughing, sneezing or touching raw meats.

-- Clean and sanitize surfaces and utensils that come into contact with food like tables, cutting boards and tongs after each use.
+5. Clean and sanitize surfaces and utensils that come into contact with food, including tables, cutting boards and tongs after each use.

 - To clean: Use soap and water.
 Rinse with clean water.